AFC Fylde earned a solid point at Chester in their first away trip of the new National League season.

-Both clubs had golden chances to take maximum points from the entertaining contest after the break, none more so than Sam Finley’s rasping volley that was clawed out of the top corner.
+Both clubs had golden chances to take maximum points from the entertaining contest after the break, none more so than Sam Finley’s rasping volley that was clawed out of the top corner late on.

 Manager Dave Challinor made two changes from the opening day 2-2 draw against Boreham Wood with Henry Jones and Saturday’s goal hero Jonny Smith coming into the starting line-up.

 Fylde flew out of the blocks and almost opened the scoring in spectacular fashion inside the opening six minutes.
 A corner was cleared only as far as Finley 25 yards from goal and the midfield man let fly with a dipping volley that landed on the roof of the net.